ram-wasankar/ram-wasankar/README.md

 # Hey 👋 What's up?

 Hello!
-I'm Ram Wasankar, a third-year Computer Science and Engineering student at Indira College of Engineering & Management, Pune.
-I have a strong passion for **software engineering**, **artificial intelligence**, and **machine learning**, and I'm dedicated to building efficient, scalable, and innovative software solutions.
+I'm Ram Wasankar, a third-year Computer Science and Engineering student I have a strong passion for **software engineering**, **artificial intelligence**, and **machine learning**, and I'm dedicated to building efficient, scalable, and innovative software solutions.

 ---